rajath-pai/knope-complimenter/knope-complimenter/README.md

 Users can enter their own friend's names and professions to generate a personalized compliment.
 If none are provided, the beautiful land-mermaid that is Ann Perkins receives more accolades.
 But beware! like life, sometimes, instead of a compliment, you may be handed a lemon in the form of April Ludgate (scary) or Jerry Gergich (useless).

+# How to use
+On launching the webpage, click on the "Click to get compliment!" button to generate a compliment.
+Compliments falls into seven different categories/formats outlined in the next section.

+Use the text boxes provided to personalize compliments for your friend.
+But, there's also a chance to generate something nasty so keep trying.
+In addition, on some compliments, you may hover (move your mouse back and forth) over a box shown to replace adjectives in your compliments with their synonyms.
+But, this too can quickly go awry because remember the complimenter only aids you, you know your friend the best!

 # Compliment formats

 By now, you may be aware that these compliments are an assortment of adjectives, nouns, natural phenomena, etc strung together seemingly randomly.
 I have chosen to employ the following formats to delve into the art of the metaphor and generate compliments: